-Childbirth Accommodation (currently in effect) is available for full-time, registered graduate students who have recently given birth (“birth parent”).
+Childbirth Accommodation is available for full-time, registered graduate students who have recently given birth (“birth parent”).
 The birth parent receives up to two months of leave from academic and research work.
 It does not apply to adoption or to non-birth parents.
 Birth parents are also eligible for Parental Leave.

-Parental Leave (effective September 1, 2018) is available for eligible graduate students (see below) who have responsibilities for a newborn child or a child newly placed with them through adoption, foster care, or court order.
+Parental Leave (established September 1, 2018) is available for eligible graduate students (see below) who have responsibilities for a newborn child or a child newly placed with them through adoption, foster care, or court order.
 It provides up to one month of leave from academic and research work.

 A full-time, registered graduate student is eligible for Parental Leave per the following.
 They are:

 - a student who has recently given birth (“birth parent”) and retains custody of the child; note that this policy effectively provides a one-month extension to Childbirth Accommodation for an eligible birth parent bringing the total accommodation to three months